-An independent valuation of the Departments' specialised land and specialised buildings was performed by the Valuer-General Victoria.
+An independent valuation of the Department's specialised land and specialised buildings was performed by the Valuer-General Victoria.
 The valuation was performed using the market approach adjusted for CSO.
-The effective date of the valuation is 30 June 20X1.
+The effective date of the valuation was 30 June 20X0.
 Service concession assets recognised as required by AASB 1059 were not revalued at this time.
 [AASB 116.77(a), (b), AASB 116 Aus77.1]